-Motorists can expect delays at the intersection of Brodhead and Flaugherty Run roads beginning next week as road crews work to repair a deteriorating bridge.
+Motorists can expect delays at the of Brodhead and Flaugherty Run roads beginning next week as road crews work to repair a deteriorating bridge.

 Crews will replace the bridge that carries Brodhead Road over Flaughterty Run.
 Motorists should expect single-lane, alternating traffic at the intersection.
 The bridge was first built in the 1930s, according to the Pennsylvania Department of Transportation.

 Township Manager Jeanne Creese said traffic will be initially managed by flaggers, but a temporary traffic signal will be installed at the intersection by the end of the month.
 Access to nearby businesses will be provided.